StefanPuia/WS-Planner/README.md

 Planned improvements
 --------------------
 * Proper block ordering
-* Rearranging weeks
 * History, undoing changes, document versions
 * View-only sharing
 * Add shared documents to dashboard
+* Document import and export

 # Reflection
 Over the course of the year the project changed quite a lot, mostly because I found new and improved ways to do what was already in the project.
 Some examples of big changes are:

 Drag and drop moving

 I started with two buttons which would move a block up or down.
 I changed it to drag and drop just before moving the database from memory to an sql server.
 I realised the database would need to hold the positions as well so I did that, but since I was trying to create a robust application the fact that drag and drop started slowing down the app was not something that I liked.
-Then I changed it to an appending type because I realised that resource and structure ordering is not that important so I changed it to an alphabetic ordering for those.
+Then I changed it to an appending type because I realised that resource and structure ordering is not that important so I changed it to an alphabetic ordering for those, keeping the drag and drop ordering for the weeks.

 Frameworks